-I find and get rocks many different places such as quarries, landscaping nurseries, creeks, streams and some river beds, as well as while I am hiking in the mountains.
+I find and get rocks many different places such as river beds, creeks, streams, quarries, landscaping nurseries, as well as while I am hiking in the mountains.
 I am very selective with the rocks for smoothness and shape, especially if it is for a specific job.

 What made you decide to start using acrylics on river rocks?

 I had to find something to do with my crazy rock obsession, so I decided to combine my passion for rocks with my passion for art.
 I also started to see “things” in rocks that begged to be painted, so I gladly obliged.
 For example, I found a rock that was shaped perfectly as a duck, so I painted it a duck.
 He found a happy home and his owner named him “Chauncy.”

 What do you love so much about rock painting?
 Instead of another medium.